-Marly Music: Cellist Anita Graef, accompanied by Louise Chan on piano
+Marly Music: Cellist Anita Graef, Pianist Louise Chan

 Anita performs on a modern Italian cello by Ferdinando Garimberti, dated 1923.

 Louise Chan, a native, of Ottawa, Canada, is a versatile pianist with experience as a soloist, chamber musician, and orchestral keyboardist.
 She is a founding member of the Blue Violet Duo with violinist Kate Carter, and their duo has enjoyed repeat performances at the Myra Hess Memorial Concert Series.
 Their critically acclaimed debut album, American Souvenirs, was featured as WFMT 98.7’s Album of the Day.
 The duo’s sophomore album is currently in post-production and will be released by Centaur Records.
 Dr. Chan is dedicated to performing new music; recent performances in her home base of Chicago have included appearances at the Ear Taxi Festival and the George Crumb Festival, and with Fulcrum Point New Music Project and The Zafa Collective.
 She was the former principal pianist for the Madison Symphony Orchestra, and she continues to perform as an orchestral keyboardist with various ensembles in the Midwest.

 As a music educator, Dr. Chan maintains a busy studio of young and adult piano students at the Music Institute of Chicago.
 Her students have been prizewinners at local and state competitions.
 She is a member of the Royal Conservatory of Music’s College of Examiners, and travels throughout North America as an adjudicator.
 She has served on the faculties of the Chicago Chamber Music Festival and the Chicago Duo Piano Festival.
 Her degrees are from the Eastman School of Music and Northwestern University.

 Adagio and Allegro, Op.
 70, Robert Schumann